 - Coursework to prepare students for North American Division teacher certification.
-These are listed under Professional Education and Cognate coursework required.
-(Note: These classes by themselves may not count for NAD teacher certification until Weimar Institute achieves a level of regional accreditation and thus may need to be retaken at a regionally accredited institution for NAD approval.) - 2.
-A significant level of practical and experiential learning opportunities within multiple education environments both as stand-alone experiences and integrated into coursework. - 3.
-One full school-year of required student teaching built into the third or fourth year of the program.
+These are listed under Professional Education and Cognate coursework required. - A significant level of practical and experiential learning opportunities within multiple education environments integrated into coursework and work education. - One full semester of required student teaching built into the fourth year of the program.